-What is the average amount of sex that couples in long-term relationships are having?
+What is the average amount of sex that couples in long-term relationships have?

-Sooner or later, people came to the point of discussing this question, seeking the ultimate criteria and checking whether they “hit the mark.”
+Sooner or later, people come to discuss this question, seeking the ultimate criteria and checking whether they “hit the mark.”
 And that’s pretty natural.

-Let’s have a character-based example.
-Here are Jerry and Mary.
-In the initial stages of their relationships, they had a regular, 3-days-a-week sex life.
-In 3 years, their statistics decreased to once a month while with sexual life still being satisfactory for both.
+For example, Jerry and Mary had a regular, 3-days-a-week sex life in the initial stages of their relationship.
+Lately, their statistics have decreased to once a month while their sexual life is still satisfactory for both.

-Their relationships are full of love and affection, but the decline in intimacy itself does worry them.
-They’ve just heard about the “standard once a week” and now are concerned for not being right on par with it.
+Their relationships are still full of love and affection, but the decline in intimacy itself does worry them.
+They heard about the standard “once a week” and now are concerned about not being right on par with it.

 “It may be that it’s not enough, and we’re not like “normal” couples.
 Are we moving towards a breakup?”

-So, Jerry and Mary and many other couples in long-term relationships want to get answers to these 6 common questions:
+So, Jerry and Marry and many other couples in long-term relationships want to get answers to these 6 common questions:

 - How often do couples have sex in general?